roie9876/NSXT-VMworld2019/Part 5/README.md

 ansible-playbook -i hosts openshift-ansible/playbooks/deploy_cluster.yml
 </code></pre>

-The ansible script will fail during the first deployment.
+The ansible script will fail during the first deployment becuase we did not deploy the CNI part yet.
 The output for the cluster status may look like this: